Hi, I’m Kali — a UX Designer with a background in creative technology and fashion.

 Prior to that, I was a visual artist, a background that trained me in aesthetics, conceptual thinking, and material exploration.

-This combination of visual fluency and user empathy continues to shape how I approach spatial and digital design today.
+This combination of user empathy and visual fluency continues to shape how I approach digital design today.